Canamar: Production

 The episode was directed by Allan Kroeker.
 It was written by John Shiban who previous wrote the episodes "Minefield" and "Dawn".
 The story idea had originally been part of the episode Judgment where Archer was sentenced to a Klingon penal colony but Brannon Braga liked "Archer on a prison transport" concept so much he wanted to make it into a separate episode, which eventually became "Canamar".

 Filming took eight days in two blocks, six days from December 13 to December 20 and after the holidays another two days on Monday and Tuesday, January 5 and January 6, 2003.

 The majority of the regular cast finished after two days of filming, Bakula and Trinneer were required for the entire shoot, most of which took place on the Enolian prison ship.

-Guest start Mark Rolston who played Kuroda, previously appeared as "Lieutenant Pierce" in The Next Generation episode '"Eye of the Beholder".
+Guest star Mark Rolston who played Kuroda, previously appeared as "Lieutenant Pierce" in The Next Generation episode '"Eye of the Beholder".
 He found the fight scenes strenuous, and said "Scott [Bakula] and I must have spent ten hours filming the fights.
 And let me tell you, both of us are in our forties now so it's not quite as easy as it used to be."

 Brian Tyler composed the score for the episode (and the episode Regeneration later in the season).
 Tyler previously scored the Sci-Fi channel mini-series Frank Herbert's Children of Dune and had replaced composer Jerry Goldsmith on the film Timeline.
 Some of his work had been used as a temp track and the producers decided to ask him if he would score the episode.
 As a Star Trek fan he agreed, with the added condition that he also get a full tour of the "Enterprise" set.

 Reception

 Canamar was first broadcast February 26, 2003 on UPN.
 It had an average of 4.10 million viewers.

+Michelle Erica Green at TrekToday called it "a decent action hour, and then it's over" summing up that it's not "offering much subtextual commentary on prison" and not moving "Trek's social agenda" nor "breaking new...ground...showing the gritty sides of main characters."
+Green said it "feels like a merger of Next Gen's 'Gambit' and Voyager's 'The Chute'" noting that "the action is well-paced and engrossing" while crediting the "good guest performances and excellent directing."
+Jammer's Reviews rated this 2 out of 4 stars with a brief summation of an "excellent lesson in how to spin your wheels."
+Jamahl Epsicokhan called it "formulaic action fluff" even though admitting it was "handsomely produced" and "slickly directed."

-In 2021, The Digital Fix said this episode was "fun" and compared it to a theatrical movie.
+The Digital Fix said this episode was "fun" and compared it to a theatrical movie.

 In his 2022 rewatch, Keith DeCandido of Tor.com gave it 4 out of 10.